1Panel-dev/MaxKB-docs/docs/quick_start.md

 ![Knowledge Base Parameter Settings](<img/app/app-parameter-setting.png>)

 !!!
 Abstract ""
     After debugging, save settings and publish.
 On the application list page, click demo buttonin the overview page or copy the Public Access Linker in browser to interact.
 ![Preview](img/app/app_view.png)

-## 5 Application Integration
+## Publishing the Application

 !!!
 Abstract ""
     MaxKB applications support quick  embedding into third-party Web systems with zero-code.

     On the application overview page, click [Embed Third-party] to copy fullscreen mode code or floating window mode code for embedding into third-party systems.
 After embedding, Q&A can be conducted in third-party systems.

 ![Embed Third-party](<img/app/embed.png>)

 !!!
 Abstract ""
     In the Professional Edition, you can also integrate with WeChat Work, WeChat Official Accounts, DingTalk, and Feishu applications.
 For detailed instructions, see: [X-Pack Features-Application Integration](./user_manual/X-Pack/app_integrate.md).